Create cluster

 Apply settings for cluster service integration.
 You can configure integration with the Data Catalog service provided by KakaoCloud.

-If service integration is not configured, Standard (Single) type will install MySQL on Master Node 1, and HA type will install MySQL on all three master nodes for use as a metastore.
+If service integration is not performed, the Standard (Single) type will install MySQL on the master node 1, and the HA type will install MySQL on the master node 3 to be used as the metastore.

-In Service integration settings, select whether to install the Monitoring agent and configure the integration settings.
+In Service integration settings, choose whether to install the monitoring agent and configure service integration:

 ---|---|

-When the monitoring agent is installed, you can view additional monitoring data under Hadoop Eco > Cluster details > Monitoring tab.
+When the monitoring agent is installed, additional node monitoring can be viewed under the Hadoop Eco > Cluster Details page > Monitoring tab.

 -

-Prepare a pre-created Data Catalog for integration.
-For detailed instructions on creating a catalog, refer to Create catalog.
+To integrate with Data Catalog, prepare a Data Catalog that was created in advance.
+For more details on creating a catalog, refer to Create catalog.

 -

-- In the Data Catalog integration section, verify the Hadoop network/Subnet information and select the desired catalog.
+- In the Data Catalog integration section, check the Hadoop network/subnet information and select the desired catalog.

 -

-Create a MySQL instance for external Hive metastore integration.
-For detailed instructions on creating MySQL, refer to Create MySQL instance group.
+To integrate with an external Hive metastore, create MySQL.
+For more details on creating MySQL, refer to Create MySQL instance group.

 -

-- After selecting the instance, enter the Database name, MySQL ID, and Password for the MySQL database.
+- After selecting the instance, enter the MySQL database name, MySQL ID, and password.

 2. Configure cluster details (optional)

-You can apply HDFS block size, replication settings, and cluster configuration settings.
+You can configure the HDFS block size, replication factor, and other cluster settings.
+The HDFS settings take precedence over the cluster configuration settings.

 ---|---|

-Cluster configuration settings are provided in key-value pair JSON format.
+Cluster configuration settings are made with a JSON file in key-value pair format.
 The configurations

 -- Input method